This article was originally published in 2016 and has been updated to include Tom Hanks’s recent work.

 You might say there’s a unified theory of Hanks: The actor contains multitudes, but is always Tom Hanks.
 As a result, he’s often accused of playing one character: the fundamentally decent, good-hearted, noble but humble all-American Everyman.
 There’s some truth to this, of course — Hanks wouldn’t work as Travis Bickle, no matter how hard he tried.
 But it’s not fair to paint Hanks as playing the same character over and over, and it certainly wouldn’t be fair to say that he doesn’t challenge himself or take chances.
 Hanks has transformed himself from the party dude of Bachelor Party to the romantic lead of Sleepless in Seattle to the war hero of Saving Private Ryan to the six different characters he plays, amusingly, in Cloud Atlas.
 The guy might only play a certain number of notes, but he always manages to make them sound unique.

-Thus, we present you with our complete ranking of Tom Hanks’s 46 movies, up to and including this week’s A Beautiful Day in the Neighborhood.
+Thus, we present you with our complete ranking of Tom Hanks’s 50 movie roles, up to and including this summer’s Elvis and this weekend’s Pinocchio.
 A note: We limited our guide to live-action movies only, meaning Hanks’s superb turns in the four Toy Story films aren’t on the list.
 It goes without saying that there’s never a bad time to watch a Toy Story movie.

 Hanks always looks a little ridiculous in these movies — and they’ve always felt like his one way to assure himself a studio hit; outside the Toy Story movies, they’re the only sequels he has ever done — but this one is preposterous and flimsy.
 Hanks gives low-key performances all the time, but this is the only time he has looked actively bored.